 Physical Exam Rounds

-The sessions are held at the BWH on Fridays from 2:00-3:30 pm unless otherwise noted.
+The sessions are held at the BWH on Wednesdays and Fridays from 2:00-3:00 pm unless otherwise noted.
 ONE spot is available each session.
 The session blocks are as follows:

 Students who sign up commit to a block and must attend all sessions (2-4 sessions in each block.)